richburroughs/what-oncall-does-to-us/slides.md

-^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ Not specific to on-call but we know on-call can cause sleep deprivation ^ His team did a study where they found
+^ There was a great Ted talk from 2019 by a sleep scientist named Matt Walker ^ Not specific to on-call but we know on-call can cause sleep deprivation ^ His team did a study where they found people in a sleep deprived group had a 40% learning deficit

 ---

+# Some other things he mentions that can be caused by sleep deprivation

+- Heart attacks
+- Car crashes
+- Immune system deficiency
+- Increased risk of cancer

+---

+# Things to consider when looking at on-call studies

+- Many of the studies look at people in other professions
+- Some are focused on people who have to be on site
+- Some look at "extended work availability"

+---

+# "Extended work availability and its relation with start-of-day mood and cortisol (2016)"